 Cody Kimble - Concept & VFX Artist

-A roguelike deck-builder I've been making for the last year with a unique mana system.
-Each card has a shape, and you can play as many as fit on your board.
+A roguelike deck-builder I've been making for the last year with a unique tile-based mana system.
 Looking for playtesters now!

 - Zebulah